apollo-ullah/all-aboard-codejam15/README.md

-# All Aboard - AI Product Storyteller
+# All Aboard - Democratize Storytelling for Builders

-Transform website URLs into professional slide decks with an interactive storyboard editor.
+## The Mission

+**Democratize storytelling for builders.** Every technical founder, student, and indie hacker should have a fair shot at showing what they built - without needing to be a designer, video editor, or pitch expert.

+## The Problem

+**Good ideas lose because founders can't communicate them.** Not because the tech isn't solid.
+Not because the product isn't useful.
+But simply because the presentation didn't show the value clearly.

+We've seen:
+- Students build genuinely impressive tools but get overshadowed by teams with better presentations
+- Early-stage founders with real potential completely dismissed because their demo didn't land
+- Judges miss the brilliance of a project because they only had a surface-level view

+## The Solution

+**Drop in a GitHub repo or website URL.** We analyze your work, understand what you built, and generate a presentation that does your project justice.

+- **Slides for pitches** - VC-ready decks that communicate your value
+- **Videos for demos** - Compelling demos that help people actually get it
+- **Stories that help** - Judges, investors, and users understand what you built

+**How it works:**

+1. Drop in your GitHub repo or website URL
+2. AI analyzes your work and understands what you built
+3. Generate an editable storyboard
+4. Create slides for pitches or videos for demos
+5. Stories that help judges, investors, and users actually get it

 ## Overview

-This AI-powered hackathon project automatically:
+This AI-powered tool automatically:

-1. Scrapes websites using Browser.cash Agent API
+1. Scrapes websites/repos using Browser.cash Agent API
 2. Generates editable storyboards using OpenAI GPT-4o
-3. Creates professional presentations using Gamma API
+3. Creates professional VC pitch decks using Gamma API
 4. Embeds presentations directly in the app for seamless viewing

 ## Features